kamilrybacki/PPEAgent/README.md

 Note that You can omit the volume mount of the custom configuration file if you don't need it and leave the `PPE_AGENT_CONFIG` environment variable empty.

 **Hint**: If you want to test out passing the configuration file to the container, you can use the provided `example.cfg` file in the repository root directory.
-Be sure to run the Docker container from repository root path (there are some relative paths in the configuration file). 😉
+Be sure to run the Docker container from the repository root path (there are some relative paths in the configuration file). 😉

 [FastAPI]: https://fastapi.tiangolo.com/
 [Uvicorn]: https://www.uvicorn.org/